intel-ai-tce/ai-documents/AEM/getting-started-with-automixedprecisionmkl.md

 Notice that 2 operators, Conv2D+BiasAdd and ReLU in the graph are automatically converted to operate in BFloat16 type.
 Also note that appropriate Cast nodes are inserted in the graph to convert TensorFlow* tensors from FP32 type to BFloat16 type and vice-versa.

-Here are the options to enable BF16 mixed precision in TensorFlow
+Here are the options to enable BF16 mixed precision in Tensorflow®.

 1. Keras mixed precision API
 2. Mixed Precision for Tensorflow Hub models
 3. Legacy AutoMixedPrecision grappler pass
 4. Mixed Precision with HuggingFace and other sources
+5. Reduced precision math mode via environment variable (introduced in Tensorflow® 2.13)

 This guide describes the options in details.

 ## I. Keras mixed precision API